Studies in English

 PRACTICAL OPHTHALMOLOGY

-1. Introduction on ocular examination (Basis of anamnesis in ophthalmology.
+1. Introduction to ocular examination (Basis of anamnesis in ophthalmology.
 Basical ophthalmological examination)

 2. Practice with patients (examination of the lids and lacrimal apparatus )

-4. Practice with patients (examination of the anterior chamber, iris and pupil)
+4. Practice with patients (examination of the anterior chamber, iris, pupil)

 5. Practice with patients (examination of the lens and vitreous)